 What’s brand photography, or a personal branding shoot?

-Two names for the same thing, brand photography and personal branding photography are the commonly used words for a photography session which brings out everything you are and do and stand for.
+Two names for the same thing, brand photography and personal branding photography are the commonly used words for a photography session for your business, which brings out everything you are and do and stand for.

 The end result is a library of stunning, on brand images which perfectly reflect your personality, your business message and your ideal clients.